 As one of England’s greatest cities, you’ll never be short of things to do in Liverpool.
-Some cultural highlights include theatre, music and comedy events, art galleries and museums.
 In winter, you won’t want to miss the Liverpool Christmas Market, a fun event to experience with family and friends.
+Shop at the artisan stalls, warm up at the Bavarian Bar and take the kids to Santa Land.

-Liverpool Christmas Market dates: 18th November to 24th December 2023.
+Liverpool Christmas Market dates: 16th November to 24th December 2024 (confirmed).

 Location: St George’s Plateau in front of St George’s Hall.